 15. Describe the difference between WHERE and HAVING in SQL.
 (Question #20)

-Basic SQL Interview Questions and Answers
+SQL Interview Questions for Freshers

 1. What is SQL?